RiftEngine/ModernRiftExamples/README.md

 # ModernRiftExamples

-This repository contains all of the files accessible in the ModernRift Handboook, which will be released soon.
+This repository contains all of the files accessible in the [ModernRift Handboook](github.com/RiftEngine/ModernRiftCore/wiki).

 Until ModernRift is publicly released to NuGet, here are the steps you will need to be able to install it on your system.

 - Go to the ModernRift repository, then Releases
-- Download the latest release "`.nuget`" file to your desktop
+- Download the latest release "`.nupkg`" file to your desktop
 - In your project, add a NuGet source to your desktop
 - Switch to that source & refresh the package list